Fariha-shah12/Big-Data-Analytics-CPSC_5330/README.md

 Use the dropdown ⌄ to open a new Ubuntu session.

 These are the basic steps you are suppose to follow before starting with labs.

+Note: I know this course can be a pain, but here I am sharing the solutions.
+I struggled a lot to get these labs done on time, and I don’t want others to go through the same frustration.
+So here you’ll find complete solutions for all the labs throughout the course.
+If you face any difficulty with any part, feel free to email me at fshah1@seattleu.edu.